Alonso-del-Arte/currency-demo/README.md

 official part of the Java Development Kit.

-However, Java does provide the `Currency` type in the `java.util` package, which at least spares us the effort of having to define a type to represent the currencies.
+However, Java does provide the `Currency` type in the `java.util` package, which spares us the effort of having to define a type to represent the currencies.
 An instance of `Currency` can represent euros, for example.
+The `Currency` class comes with a lot of information for internationalization, such as what a currency is called in several different locales.

-But it needs an instance of another type to represent a specific amount of euros, such as, for example, 20&euro;.
+But an instance of `Currency` still needs an instance of another type to represent a specific amount of that currency, such as, for example, 20&euro;.

 ## Dependencies